server-os/server-image/README.md

 ### Changing Branches

 Most of the time, all development happens on the `master` branch.
-All SmartOS images are built from the master branch and the general theory is that the master branch should always build, run, and be of a high enough quality that we could cut a release at any time.
+All ServerOS images are built from the master branch and the general theory is that the master branch should always build, run, and be of a high enough quality that we could cut a release at any time.